 Members in IECA must demonstrate their commitment to students’ welfare and professional standards by providing professional references.
 Given their extensive knowledge and experience, it’s not surprising that IECA members are routinely tapped for national and regional boards, presentations, and lectures.

-National and regional media, as well as government agencies, rely on IECA as the authority of the profession.
+National and regional media, as well as state and federal government agencies, rely on IECA as the authority of the profession.
 IECA is consistently cited by the media as the association with ethical, student-centered advising.